emmawalshdev/living-landscapes/README.md

 The following actions were taken to improve SEO:
 * Document does not have a meta description

+Further testing was done using Responsive Test Tool which allowed for testing on additional devices.
+Responsiveness was also tested using the Lambdatest App.
 ### Responsiveness / Mobile Friendly